chancehl/met-fetch/README.md

 ## Description

-This project is a CLI tool for setting artwork from the Metropolitan Museum of Art as desktop backgrounds.
+This project is a CLI tool for downloading artwork from the Metropolitan Museum of Art.
 It uses the MET API for artwork search and display.

 ## Features